 Pop the cupcakes in the oven for 20-25 minutes.
 Keep an eye on them so they don’t go too brown on top.
 They ready when the sponge bounces back when you touch it or if a metal skewer inserted into the middle comes out clean.

 Remove from the oven, leave them to cool slightly in the baking tray then turn them out on to a wire rack to cool completely.

 Get your toddler to measure the icing sugar (250g) out into a small bowl.
 Add it carefully to your mixer.

 Measure the butter (80g), soften it if you need to for a few seconds in the microwave.
 Add it to your mixer.

-Mix everything together slowly at first and then on a medium setting until the butter and sugar come together.
+Mix everything together slowly at first (cover it with a tea towel if you want to stop some of the mess), and then on a medium setting until the butter and sugar come together.